lxvongobsthndlE/shard_discord_bot/README.md

 ## DONE

+- [x] config option to add and remove bot admins
+- [x] config option to add and remove bot mods
+- [x] config option to give a role on join.
 - [x] Replace all sync operations with async methods! (fs.write/read, fetch, ...?) - should all be resolved
 - [x] some additional bot owner commands - Added info, exec, leave and a few test commands
 - [x] blacklist users (blacklisted users may not add bot to their server)